dheerajkumar96/angulard3misc/README.md

 This is my portfolio project.
 My name is Dheeraj Kumar and I am a software developer.
-I work on full stack javascript tecnologies.
+I work on full stack javascript technologies.

 Link to my portfolio:- http://dheerajbportfolio.s3-website.us-east-2.amazonaws.com